joeltariku/gym-app/README.md

 # Gym App

+## Description

+This application allows users to create a customizable gym routine based on what muscles they want to train and what goal they want to achieve.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.